VincentLimbach/ADL4CV/README.md

 ## Usage Guide

-The main functionalities of the project are located in the following scripts:
+The content of the project is distributed as follows:

-- **2D Hypernetwork Trainer**: `ADL4CV/HypernetworkTrainer2D.py`
+- **/architectures** contains the Hypernetworks and NeuralFields files and classes
+- **/data** contains the dataset classes.
+Furthermore, it  and preprocessing scripts
 - **3D Hypernetwork Trainer**: `ADL4CV/HypernetworkTrainer3D.py`

 ### Running the Scripts